 Spend the day exploring Yangon.
 Walk inside the hallowed Botataung Pagoda, where a golden casket containing a hair and two other relics of Buddha were found.
 At the bustling Bogyoke Aung San (Scott) Market, wander amid 1,640 shops and stalls filled with everything from handicrafts to jewelry and clothing.
 After lunch at a local restaurant, pay a visit to the Reclining Buddha Pagoda, a pavilion housing a colossal 230-foot statue, the sole of its foot a glass mosaic representing the 108 special characteristics of the Buddha.
 Later, set off to see the sunset at the breathtaking Shwedagon Pagoda, one of the most beautiful — and sacred — sites in all of Myanmar.
 The exterior of the stupa is plated with 8,688 solid gold slabs, its tip set with 5,448 diamonds and 2,317 rubies, sapphires and topaz.
 A huge emerald sits in the middle to catch the first and last rays of the sun.

 This morning, fly to Bagan.
 Explore Nyaung Oo Market, where the locals meet to buy and sell vegetables, clothing, china and lacquerware.
 Continue on to the Shwezigon Pagoda, erected to house the Buddha’s collarbone, frontal bone and tooth.
 Then, proceed to Kubyaukgyi Temple, renowned for its murals and pyramidal spire.
 After lunch, see the Htilominlo Temple, taking note of its murals, friezes and horoscopes, painted to protect the building from damage.
 Afterward, climb into a horse cart for a ride to the Ananda Temple, the best-preserved in Bagan.
-Discover Ananda Olkaung, the largely intact remains of a monastery complex with mural-adorned walls depicting Burmese life from the 11th through 13th centuries.
+Discover Ananda Okyaung, the largely intact remains of a monastery complex with mural-adorned walls depicting Burmese life from the 11th through 13th centuries.
 Stop at a lacquerware workshop to discover how this art developed.
 End your day watching the sunset at one of Bagan’s many pagodas.

 After breakfast, embark on an excursion to Mount Popa, a dormant volcano with a Buddhist monastery at its summit.
 The monastery is a popular pilgrimage site for the devout.
 Walk among them as you explore the sacred locale.
 After lunch, stop in ancient Salay to learn more about its unique style of wooden architecture and Buddhist monastic life.
 Return to Bagan, passing through small villages, where you observe the gentle pace of daily life.